COPRS/infrastructure/README.md

             - `app_installer.yaml`: The configuration of the app installer roles.
 It includes the list and paths of packages to install.
             - `app_vars.yaml`: Reference the different variables to set and configure to deploy the applications.
           - `k8s_cluster/kubespray.yaml`: The Kubespray configuration.
-      - **host_vars/localhost**: The configuration parameters for SafeScale cluster and the OS image.
+      - **host_vars/localhost**: The configuration parameters for the SafeScale cluster and the OS image.
       - `hosts.ini`: The list of machines described in their respective groups.
 - **roles**: The list of roles used to deploy the cluster.
 - `ansible.cfg`: Ansible configuration file.
 It includes the ssh configuration to allow Ansible to access the machines through the gateway.